Negative space in logo design

 Some simple yet fantastic designs here.
 Inspirational.
 Thanks for the list.

-I believe so, Bevans.
+I think so, Bevans.

 I have a tie vote of Ryan Biggs Associates, and FreemanWhite